 A lot of these homemade facial products or formulas use basic day-to-day ingredients that are affordable and readily available at any grocery store.
 Some of these may be found in the international section of your local store, so make sure you check that as well.

 Some of us like to buy ingredients online, and that’s fine too, but make sure you use a trusted site and vendor to deliver these items.
-Also, vitamin stores keep a stock or a variety of ingredients that you can use, like essentials oils, vegetable oils, or soap.
+Also, vitamin stores keep a stock or a variety of ingredients that you can use, like essential oils, vegetable oils, or soap.

 Always strive for organic, natural, and plant-based ingredients.
 Validate the usage technique and the preferred ratio in every formula.
-Make it a point to ask the retailer about the purity, source, origin, the extraction method used or any questions that need to be answered to your satisfaction.
+Make it a point to ask the retailer about the purity, source, origin, extraction method used or any questions that need to be answered to your satisfaction.
 Buying food-grade ingredients can turn out to be beneficial as compared to cosmetic-grade.

 This includes oils such as grape seed, avocado, olive oil, hazelnut oil, and almond oil.
 Cold-pressed oils and extra virgin oils are always better, as chemical processes or heat does not alter their core properties.

 Start with a few oils that you have tried and tested previously and are suitable for your skin.
 Thicker oils like avocado or olive oil are meant for mature skin, while lighter oils like almond oil or jojoba oil are ideal for acne-prone or sensitive skin.